 Related: 50 Holiday Marketing Ideas (free eBook)

 Small Business Saturday is another promotional idea that you can use around Thanksgiving.
 Encourage customers to patronize your business on this day by sending them a reminder email with specials or promotions that you’re running or sidewalk sales that you’re having.
-Check out this guide to marketing for Small Business Saturday.
+Check out these 40 Small Business Saturday marketing ideas.

 Related: 100+ Email Subject Lines that Work

 The winter holidays are the perfect excuse to promote new items and service or to phase out old merchandise with a sale.
-Use an email marketing campaign to attract customers to your business by offering deals, loyalty discounts, or a gift packages or guides to entice customers.
+Use an email marketing campaign to attract customers to your business by offering deals, loyalty discounts, gift packages, or gift guides to entice customers.

 Hanukkah is the Jewish celebration that spans over eight days.
 This holiday gives you the opportunity to send out multiple emails as part of an email campaign.
 You can even do an email campaign with the theme of eight days or nights.
-Hanukkah is often overlooked as a marketing opportunity so Jewish customers will be extra appreciative of any Hanukkah-specific marketing campaigns.
+Hanukkah is often overlooked as a marketing opportunity so Jewish customers will be extra appreciative of any Hanukkah-specific deals or offers.